 By: Josh Fischman, The Chronicle of Higher Education

-One way that people try to cope with the cognitive slowing that seems to accompany aging is to bring more resources to bear on the problem.
-That's what Ms. Dumas and her colleagues found.
-They examined 22 women with an average age of 55, half of whom complained of memory problems.
-All the women were shown a series of letters, and every time a letter matched one just shown to them, they were supposed to signal that they recognized the match.
-The task was made progressively harder, as the women were asked to signal if the letter matched to one shown two places back in the series, or three places back.
+That same principle may be at work in the experiment that Ms. Dumas, from Vermont, described at the neuroscience meeting.
+She and her colleagues gave a memory test to 22 women who averaged 55 years of age.
+They were shown a series of letters, and every time a letter matched one just shown to them, they were supposed to signal it.
+The task was made progressively harder, as the women were asked to signal if the letter matched one shown two places back in the series, or three places back.

 The key here is that half of these women came into the study complaining that they had memory problems.
 The tests didn't show that they had more deficits than the other women, but they definitely had more complaints.
 And those women, when their brains were imaged during the memory test, showed greater activation in parts of the frontal lobes associated with memory and attention than did the other women.
 "As the task got harder, these women recruited even more brain areas," Ms. Dumas says.
 "And the more complaints about memory they had, the more we saw this extra activation."

 "My guess is there could be something happening in the brain, and people are trying to compensate for it with these extra areas," Ms. Dumas says.
 "They are doing it successfully, but they are doing it by working extra hard."